mosip/documentation/docs/print-service.md

 **Print Stage** : This is a component inside the MOSIP server which is responsible for generating a credential and sharing it with the Partner printing system.

-**Partner Printing System** : An external printing solution onboarded as a ‘credential partner’ by MOSIP using MOSIP’s partner management framework.
+**Print Service** : An external printing solution onboarded as a `credential partner` by MOSIP using MOSIP’s partner management framework.
 It securely consumes the credential from the MOSIP server through a standard interface and uses the data inside the credential for printing.
 The partner printing system may offer the following services based on the country’s printing choices

 * Ability to print plastic cards